RasaHQ/medicare_locator/README.md

 After the bot has loaded you can start chatting to it.
 If you start by saying `Hi` for example, the bot will reply by asking you what you are looking for and show you a number of options in form of buttons.
-Since those buttons do not show when testing the bot in the command line, you can imitate a button click by copy and pasting the intent of the button of your choice as your input (illustrated in the example below).
+Since those buttons do not show when testing the bot in the command line, you can imitate a button click by copy and pasting the intent of the button of your choice as your input.

 An example conversation in the command line could look something like this:
 ```